About

 I found a king in you and now I love me'

-Following sold out runs at New Diorama and the Royal Court Theatre, the award winning For Black Boys Who Considered Suicide When The Hue Gets Too Heavy transfers to the West End for a limited 6 week run.
+Following sold out runs at New Diorama, Royal Court Theatre and Apollo Theatre, the award winning For Black Boys Who Considered Suicide When The Hue Gets Too Heavy returns to the West End for another limited run in spring 2024.

 Father figures and fashion tips.
 Lost loves and jollof rice.
 African empires and illicit sex.
 Good days and bad days.
 Six young Black men meet for group therapy, and let their hearts – and imaginations – run wild.

 From multi-award-winners Nouveau Riche and playwright Ryan Calais Cameron.
-Commissioned by New Diorama, co-commissioned by Boundless Theatre.
+Commissioned & originally co-produced by New Diorama, co-commissioned by Boundless Theatre.

 Quotes & Reviews